AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 When you customize the name of an object, the new name for that object appears in most areas of the Workfront application where that object name would appear.

-### Areas of Workfront that reflect the customized object names
+### Areas of Workfront that reflect the customized object names {#areas-of-workfront-that-reflect-the-customized-object-names}

 The following areas show the updated name of the objects: